Mondo.NYC Speaker

 Programming Director, City Winery NYC, Pier 57 and Hudson Valley

-Grace Blake is a music industry veteran, producer of two award winning PBS series “Front and Center” and “Speakeasy," highlighting musical performances by superstar musical talent such as Shawn Mendes, Sheryl Crow, Gary Clark, Jr., Liam Gallagher, and many more.
-She has also produced season one of MTV Live Set List, with performances by Dua Lipa, Kaleo, Børns, etc.
+Blake is the producer of two award winning PBS series “Front and Center” and “Speakeasy,” which featured performances by superstar talent such as Shawn Mendes, Sting, Sheryl Crow, Gary Clark, Jr., Liam Gallagher and many more.
+She also produced season one of MTV Live Set List, with performances by Dua Lipa, Kaleo, Børns, Léon and more, prior to playing bigger stages.

-Since May of 2020 Grace has served as Co-Executive Director of My Good (mygood.org), a 501(c)3 non-profit organization she co-founded with Charyn Harris and Grammy award singer Macy Gray.
-The organization’s primary goal is to provide support, mental health services and legal resources for the mothers and families who have lost loved ones due to police violence and brutality.
+Blake is currently serving her third term as a Board member for NIVA (National Independent Venues Association) and has been an actively involved in NIVA Insurance, Commercial and Healthcare.
+Since May of 2020, Blake has served as Co-Executive Director of My Good (mygood.org), a 501(c)3 non-profit organization she co-founded with Charyn Harris and Grammy award singer Macy Gray, to provide support, mental health services and legal resources for the mothers and families who have lost loved ones due to police violence and brutality.
 My Good is not an anti-police organization.

 Build your Booking Network Through Creative Local Opportunities